 - a.
 Watermaster.
-That Lyle Swank be elected watermaster, and be authorized to hire a full-time staff of a deputy, two assistants, a financial assistant, a data specialist, and such other assistants as provided by the adopted budget.
+That Craig Chandler be elected watermaster, and be authorized to hire a full-time staff of a deputy, two assistants, a financial assistant, and such other assistants as provided by the adopted budget.
 The watermaster may hire additional assistants as authorized in Idaho Code §42-609, in an emergency.
 The watermaster shall serve for a term of one year and upon a determination of necessity therefore, an extension of that term as provided by the director of the Idaho Department of Water Resources (IDWR) for a period of time determined necessary by the director.
 A certified copy of the minutes containing this resolution and the oath of the watermaster shall be sent to the IDWR. - b.
 Treasurer.
 That the Treasurer shall be a current member or alternate of the Committee of Nine, and shall serve a term of one year, or until a successor is elected or appointed.
-The treasurer's compensation and expenses shall be set by the Committee of Nine, but not to exceed the sum provided in the 2017 Water District 1 budget.
-Darrel Ker is hereby elected Water District 1 Treasurer.
+The treasurer's compensation and expenses shall be set by the Committee of Nine, but not to exceed the sum provided in the 2024 Water District 1 budget.
+Luke Hicks is hereby elected Water District 1 Treasurer and Scott Breeding as the assistant treasurer.
+In the event the Treasurer is not able to fulfill duties, the assistant treasurer will be compensated.